 Still The Lucky Few A blog written by Diane Dahli about what made “the greatest” generation unique, why their place in history is so important, and what they still have to offer.

 Baby Boomster is written by Rebecca Okowski with a focus on active women over 50 who like to have fun, explore the world, be healthy and want to stay vibrant for as long as possible.
-She believes that like many Baby Boomers, her goal is to help make the world a better place for future generations.
+One of her goals is to help make the world a better place for future generations.

 Squared Away Blog is written by Kimberly Blanton who is a veteran financial and economics reporter.
 She writes about anything related to financial behavior, psychology and our U.S. money culture as we age.

-Sizzling Towards 60 & Beyond–A site that aims to help women 50+ embrace life with with an ageless attitude!
+Sizzling Towards 60 & Beyond– A site that aims to help women 50+ embrace life with an ageless attitude!

 As I have said many times before, I realize we are all very busy these days.
 But if we are going to be reading or staring at any “screen” then let’s be reading things that are positive, uplifting and life-affirming–especially when it comes to getting older.
 I think all of these websites fit those needs.
 So, please accept this list as my year-end gift to all my SMART Living 365 readers for 2018.